HSun981/pulpy-joss/paper.md

 We also envision SigPy.RF may be utilized for replicability and reproducibility studies, allowing for standardized conventions for RF pulses to be used across studies.
 The package could also serve as a hands-on teaching aid for researchers and students.
-We have developed [several tutorials](https://github.com/jonbmartin/sigpy-rf-tutorials), which are accessible to a wide audience with minimal prior MRI knowledge.
+We have developed [several tutorials](https://github.com/jonbmartin/pulpy-tutorials), which are accessible to a wide audience with minimal prior MRI knowledge.

 # Availability and Use

-The latest version of SigPy includes the latest stable release of the pulse design tools and is available from
+The latest version of PulPy includes the latest stable release of the pulse design tools and is available from
-[the main repository](https://github.com/mikgroup/sigpy).
-It can be installed through conda or pip- see the [documentation](https://sigpy.readthedocs.io/en/latest/) for more details.
-The [SigPy.RF fork](https://github.com/jonbmartin/sigpy-rf) includes pulse design tools that are still in progress, prior to being merged into the main codebase.
-Jupyter notebook [pulse design tutorials](https://github.com/jonbmartin/sigpy-rf-tutorials) for SigPy.RF are also available.
+[the main repository](https://github.com/jonbmartin/pulpy).
+It can be installed through pip- see the [documentation](https://pulpy.readthedocs.io/en/latest/) for more details.
+Jupyter notebook [pulse design tutorials](https://github.com/jonbmartin/pulpy-tutorials) for SigPy.RF are also available.

-Preliminary development of this toolbox was presented in reference [@Martin2020a]; the current version has been streamlined and expanded to include a larger collection of RF pulse design methods from the literature, as well as additional utility tools for I/O, gradient waveform design, and experimental B$_1^+$-selective pulse design algorithms which were prototyped using the initial SigPy.RF codebase, enabling the publication of Reference [@Martin2022].
+Preliminary development of this toolbox was presented in references [@Martin2020a]; the current version has been streamlined and expanded to include a larger collection of RF pulse design methods from the literature, as well as additional utility tools for I/O, gradient waveform design, and experimental B$_1^+$-selective pulse design algorithms which were prototyped using the initial SigPy.RF codebase, enabling the publication of Reference [@Martin2022].

 # Acknowledgements